ewanhowell5195/simple-gtts/README.md

 ## languages

-You can change the language the text is read in ny providing a language code
+You can change the language the text is read in by providing a language code

 ```js
 // Languages work with both files and buffers